Last Updated on June 6, 2018 by Homes for Heroes

 Seek out and determine the positive intent in the activities and interactions you are planning or challenged with.
 Let that be the measuring stick for deciding what is important for you to commit to and what you need to stay away from.
 Ask yourself if this activity or interaction is going to enhance you personally and professionally, or is it going to take energy from you.
 Once again as a first responder, there are going to be times when we cannot avoid the negative.
 Acting with positive intent, even in many of our high-stress actions and interactions can be a great asset, keeping us in the proper mindset to do our jobs safely and successfully.

 We hear it all the time, get some exercise.
 Another common theme among successful people.
 Some exercise is better than no exercise.
 It doesn’t have to be high-intensity training.
 Determine your “positive intent” for needing more exercise and use the many resources available to put together a plan of action.
 This could be that alone time you put on your schedule or that family time doing activities that strengthen you and your family.
 Exercise becomes a great way to de-stress your body and mind and help recharge your batteries.
+Along with some cardio or weights (or whatever type of exercise you prefer), consider introducing a yoga practice into your life.
+By doing yoga regularly, you may not only be able to de-stress better but also de-clutter your mind and improve your awareness, which might, in turn, help you respond better to the demands of work life.
+Getting guidance from someone who has a restorative yoga teacher certification or some similar training is probably the best way to go about this, as they are usually knowledgeable and can teach you the right practices.
+Inculcating the practices should help you build both physical and mental resilience.

 These 5 habits are certainly not the only ways to bring about a healthy work-life balance, but they do offer a foundation to build upon and help put ourselves on a healthy path.
 Building resiliency is important for people in high-pressure professions like ours.
 We owe it to ourselves and our family to do the things that can help us avoid the slippery slope to permanently damaging our relationships and careers.